meetalva/alva/docs/guides/start.md

     order: -1
 ---

-# Alva Guides
+# Learn Alva step-by-step
-With these guides you will learn how Alva works and how you can use it to supercharge your products.
-Let’s start!
+You will learn how to prototype with Alva and how you can use it to supercharge your products.

-You can also download a [Playground](http://media.meetalva.io/file/Website.alva) File of our Website built in Alva to play around.

-## Let’s start
+> :information_source:
+> [Chat with us](https://gitter.im/meetalva/Lobby) if you have a questions or trouble with anything.
+>

 ```widget
 const React = require("react");
 const {PatternList} = require("@patternplate/widgets");
 module.exports = () => <PatternList query="is=doc AND tag=guide AND tag!=entry" />;
 ```

+Your can also [download a Playground-File](http://media.meetalva.io/file/Website.alva) of our Website built in Alva to play around.